 Due to the nature of the roles, the Employment Support team were furloughed on 1st April and all services were thereby suspended.
 The Employment Support Worker in Bristol returned to work in September and has restarted sessions.
 Sadly, this post is currently vacant and there will be no physical Employment Support Worker presence in Bristol for the short term.

 However, we will continue to process existing referrals for the course, and it is my hope that the courses will continue as planned.
-The Employment Support Worker in Bath returned to work at the beginning of October and the Build-A-Bike course will restart in November.
+The Employment Support Worker in Bath returned to work at the beginning of October and the Build-A-Bike course will restart by late October.
 Due to social distancing challenges, we are unable to provide any face-to-face sessions but will be offering remote Employment Support sessions, although this is also challenging due to lack of technical capabilities of some clients.

 All three Bike Workshops have seen a dedicated revamp to enable the team to adhere to all COVID guidelines and ensure a safe working environment for everyone.
 PPE is available for clients and feedback from the first client to undertake a Build-A-Bike session, was resoundingly positive.
 Due to social distancing measures we are only offering two places on each course which has halved our provision; this will be reviewed as things unfold.